Virtual Clinic Videos

 McNamara

-Add scenery between foreground trees
+Add scenery between foreground trees and

-added in front to blend transition.
+to blend transition.
 View Clinic

 Electronics